tsantiagoro85/project-4/README.md

 While the summary does not include specific evaluation metrics (like accuracy, precision, recall, etc.), these can be calculated using the testing set predictions to assess the model's performance.

 ## Conclusion
-The results found using this model are crucial in understanding obesity factors.
+The results found using this model are crucial in understanding obesity risk factors.
 These results can be utilized to provide accurate public health strategies, and encourage individual lifestyle changes.
 While the model shows promise in predicting obesity based on lifestyle and demographic features, further exploration of additional relevant features and larger datasets could enhance its accuracy and utility.